 The London Cares Curb Hunger campaign, in partnership with the London Food Bank, begins June 3, 2020 spreading awareness of the need for financial and food donations (both non-perishable and fresh food) in our community.

-This Food Drive is timed to help stock the shelves of the Food Bank as it heads into the summer months which is traditionally a slower period for food donations and to promote the need for fresh produce.
+This annual campaign helps to prepare the Food Bank as it heads into the summer months, and promotes the need for fresh produce.

 Allstate Insurance (Westmount Branch)

 Child & Youth Network

 Express Employment Professionals

 Goodwill Industries, Ontario Great Lakes

 London Environmental Network

 London Food Bank